JanisIndrans/SearchForKnowledge/README.md

 # SearchForKnowledge
-Project for the 4th semester bois
+Project for the 4th semester